ADHD testing: Understanding Qbtech norm data

 How does the database account for differing patient demographics?

-As well as the differing ages, geographies, and socio-economic status of sample participants, the composition of the test itself helps to ensure it is as widely applicable as possible.
-The test uses basic shapes rather than words or detailed imagery, as such, there are no specific language requirements to complete it.
+The geographies and socio-economic status of sample participants, the composition of the test itself helps to ensure it is as widely applicable as possible.
+The test uses basic shapes rather than words or detailed imagery.
+As such, there are no specific language requirements to complete it.

 With regards to ethnicity, a study by Connors et al. (2003) investigated how ethnicity could impact the completion of a CPT.
 They studied 816 children aged nine to seventeen in Western North Carolina.
 They found ‘no main effects of ethnicity or interactions of ethnicity with age and/or gender,’ on an individual’s ability to complete the CPT.